csatuic/cs361-website/docs/labs/lab13.md

 ## Getting Started

 1. Start by making sure your passengers have time to get on and off the elevator.
-You can do that with condition variables(pthread_cond_t, [pthread_cond_init](https://linux.die.net/man/3/pthread_cond_init), [pthread_cond_wait](https://linux.die.net/man/3/pthread_cond_wait)) or barriers(pthread_barrier_t).
+You can do that with condition variables(`pthread_cond_t`, [pthread_cond_init](https://linux.die.net/man/3/pthread_cond_init), [pthread_cond_wait](https://linux.die.net/man/3/pthread_cond_wait)) or barriers(`pthread_barrier_t`).
 We wil be using condition variable based approach.
 Use one condition variable to make the passenger wait for the door to open, and another to make the elevator wait for the passenger to enter.
 (We will go over condition variables in class this week.)

 2. The template solution has a single set of global variables.
 You'll probably want to have one set per elevator.
 Define an elevator struct that holds all your necessary state per elevator, and make an array of such structs.